hhvm/user-documentation/guides/hack/25-typechecker/07-special.md

 ## `HH_IGNORE_ERROR`

 `HH_IGNORE_ERROR` is technically an alias of [`HH_FIXME`](#hh_fixme), but can be used to provide better context to anyone looking at your code.
-While, `HH_FIXME` signals that some action will be taken to fix the Hack error you are silencing (either because of a bug in the Hack typechecker or your Hack code), `HH_IGNORE_ERROR` specifies that you are intentionally ignoring the error and do not plan to take any action.
+While, `HH_FIXME` signals that some action will be taken to fix the Hack error you are silencing (either because of a bug in the Hack typechecker or your Hack code), `HH_IGNORE_ERROR` specifies that you are intentionally ignoring the error and do not plan to take any action to fix the error.

 The syntax for `HH_IGNORE_ERROR` is: